rippedpiracy/docs/Scene/PTs.md

 # External Links
 [**Private Tracker List**](https://hdvinnie.github.io/Private-Trackers-Spreadsheet/) - A helpful list that has updated stats of most of the Private Trackers.
 [**r/Trackers Wiki**](https://www.reddit.com/r/trackers/wiki/index/) - Has some helpful guides for people new to Private Trackers, including guides on how to get in them.
+[**InviteRoute**](https://inviteroute.github.io/sheet/) - Shows which Private Trackers you can enter from a list of Private Trackers.
 [**r/OpenSignups**](https://OpenSignups.reddit.com/) - Private Trackers that are currently having open signups get posted here, occasionally you get good ones.
+[**Private Trackers Guide**](https://www.reddit.com/r/Piracy/wiki/guides/private_trackers/) - Some info about Private Trackers by r/Piracy.